doyleyoung/dynafilter-proj/Readme.md

 }
 ```

-The annotation get's processed by a spring handler when necessary (similar in concept to a interceptor).
+When necessary, the annotation is processed by a Spring handler.
+This is similar to the mechanism use by an interceptor.

 To filter multiple data types use **@DynaFilters** to wrap multiple **@DynaFilter** annotations.